jdyuzon/PTTxPTM/README.md

-# 0-1 PTT and FGOBPtm-1 PTM Synteny of orthologous genes
+# Study of genetic incompatibilities in the plant pathogen Pyrenophora teres using lab crosses and field populations
 scripts for analyzing Pyrenophora teres subspecies (PTT and PTM).
-## 2. Circos Plot
+## 2. 0-1 PTT and FGOBPtm-1 PTM Synteny of orthologous genes
 ### a.
+Circos Plot
 Requires orthologous "all genes", "biosynthetic gene clusters", "effectors", "synteny chords" files
 ```
 Circlize_pttxptm.R
 ```
-# Study of genetic incompatibilities in the plant pathogen Pyrenophora teres using lab crosses and field populations
-scripts for analyzing Pyrenophora teres subspecies (PTT and PTM).
 ## 2. Lab Crosses
 ### a.
 Fitness of parents, intraspecies, and interspecies progeny
 Fitness data is stored in PterespopsonKombar.csv